 Champion City United Methodist Church, Champion City, Missouri, Diamond Jubilee Papers, 1970, (C3186)

-Includes historical compendium of the church published for its Diamond Jubilee celebration on 31 May 1970, a bulletin for the Jubilee Service of Song and Sermon, and the Covenant Service.
-A short history of the church, its pastors, long-time members, and building improvements.
+The collection contains a historical compendium of the church published for its Diamond Jubilee celebration on 31 May 1970, a bulletin for the Jubilee Service of Song and Sermon, and the Covenant Service.
+A short history of the church, its pastors, long-time members, and building improvements are included.

 Concordia Baptist Church, Concordia, Lafayette County, Missouri, Records, 1861-1922, (C3906)

 3 volumes and translations on 1 roll of microfilm